Jovana1Savic/Digital-Image-Processing-Homework2/README.md

 Functions cnotch and lpfilter are helper functions.

 Izvestaj_domaci2 is homework report in which one can see the discussion of the problems and pictures that go along with it.

+The images that are being processed are also given.